-We have not forgotten those who are still working from offices, factories, schools, colleges, universities and hospitals too.
+We have not forgotten those who are still working in offices, factories, schools, colleges, universities, and hospitals too.
 BackCare Awareness Week 2021 has something for everyone.

 Good back care is not only focused on preventing back pain from striking in the first place, but also on trying to prevent the negative consequences of back pain.
 As we take advantage of this week’s awareness topic, you can read more about what you can do to keep your back fit and healthy.
 Here are some tips for looking after your back: